 Collecting seeds by hand is time consuming, meticulous and potentially painful work.
 Even with care and patience, removing the fruit and pulp to produce relatively clean seeds can be a challenge.
-Throw in the need for gloves and potentially eyeglasses (seeds can get flung up into the eye, it has happened).
+Throw in the need for gloves and potentially safety glasses (to prevent seeds from getting flung up into the eye – unbelievably, it has happened).
 For anything more than a few peppers, seed collection becomes quite the project.

 Using a Blender to Collect Seeds

-With the aid of a decent variable speed blender, seed collection is not only easy, it yields a batch of seeds that are amazingly clean.
+With the aid of a decent variable speed blender, seed collection is not only easy, it also does a good job of producing clean seeds.

 Open windows near your work area.
 If you're taking seeds from very hot peppers, then you may also want a fan and a breathing mask.
 Pepper vapors will likely go airborne, and for the hotter varieties, this can make breathing quite uncomfortable.